Marine Serre: Early life

 Serre was born in Brive-la-Gaillarde near Corrèze, France.
 She studied in Marseille and after two years she moved to Belgium, to attend La Cambre, from where she graduated with high honours in 2016.

 Serre quickly developed an interest in fashion at a young age.
 Her interest was cultivated at La Cambre Mode(s) Belgian Fashion Design Academy, an institution renowned for establishing some of the industry's most creative talents.
-During her time there, she worked with iconic designers such as Raf Simons at Dior, which provided her with a strong foundation in luxury fashion.

 Career

 Serre's graduation show "Radical Call For Love" in 2016 sparked the interest of international stores such as The Broken Arm and Dover Street Market.
 This collection debuted the crescent moon motif that has become a signature for her brand.
 After graduating from La Cambre, she held internships working under Sarah Burton at Alexander McQueen, Matthieu Blazy at Maison Margiela and Raf Simons at Dior.
 She worked in Paris for a year as a designer for Balenciaga while also working on her own line.

 Serre made her runway debut in February 2018 in Paris.
 Her collections have been met with critical and commercial acclaim, and her brand is stocked internationally at Dover Street Market, Nordstrom, SSENSE, and more.
 Her work focuses on innovation and sustainability, with a minimum of 50% of her collection consisting of upcycled material, such as old lace table cloths and vintage silk scarves.
 In 2019 she became the first to collaborate with an air-filtration mask company to produce her branded air purifying masks.
+For Vogue World in Paris, Serre designed a custom outfit for Venus Williams using repurposed tennis bags.
+Serre connected the commission to her own teenage years as a competitive tennis player, when such bags were part of her daily equipment.
+The structured garment was produced over several hundred hours in her Paris atelier and preserved piping and embroidery from the original bags.

 Numerous celebrities have been seen wearing Marine Serre, including Kylie Jenner, A$AP Rocky, Yung Miami, and Beyoncé.
 In particular, Beyoncé wore a catsuit from the line in her 2020 Black is King project and commissioned a custom catsuit for her 2023 Renaissance World Tour.